-New unemployment claims drop 20.5% in Washington but state gained just 100 jobs last month
+New unemployment claims drop 20.5% in Washington, but state gained just 100 jobs last month

-There was good news on the state’s unemployment front this week: fewer Washingtonians filed new jobless claims and Congress appeared poised to extend expiring federal jobless benefits.
+There was good news on the state’s unemployment front this week: Fewer Washingtonians filed new jobless claims and Congress appeared poised to extend expiring federal jobless benefits.

 But that positive news was tempered by fresh signs that the state’s economic recovery was slowing.
 In November, Washington added just 100 jobs, the worst performance since the economy began recovering from the massive pandemic-related layoffs this spring, the state Employment Security Department (ESD) reported this week.